Meet The Team

-Production Manager - Disney Live Entertainment.
+Producer, Inclusive Strategy - Disney Live Entertainment, Global.
 Produced works at Disney include: WDW 50th Anniversary, DJ’s Ready, Set, Party Time!
 (Hollywood Studios), Wonderful World of Animation (Hollywood Studios) Joyful!
 (Epcot), National Association of Black Journalists (Miami).
 Prior to working for Disney, David worked for the Guthrie Theater as Director of Production, University of Texas at Austin, University of Wisconsin – Madison.
 He had the honor of being the Stage Manager for His Holiness, the Dalai Lama.
 AEA stage manager for Madison Repertory Theatre, Studio Arena Theatre, St. Louis MUNY, Kansas City Starlight Outdoor Musicals, The Little Theatre on the Square and Vienna Austria’s English Theatre.

 In addition, Stewart was awarded the Distinguished Alumni Achievement award from Webster University.
 He currently serves as the Chair for the People of Color Network at USITT, sits on their board of directors, as well as co-founder of the highly successful Gateway Program.
 He has two nationally published articles on diversity in theater production, is the technical editor for two theater management books, and holds a 4th degree black belt in Tae Kwon Do.